lionheart/KeyboardAdjuster/README.md

 ## Usage

-1. In your view controller file, import `KeyboardAdjusted` protocol.
+1. In your view controller file, import `KeyboardAdjusted`.

    ```swift
    import KeyboardAdjusted
    ```

-2. Make sure your `UIViewController` conforms to `KeyboardAdjusting`, and define two properties on it--`keyboardAdjustmentConstraint` and `keyboardAdjustmentAnimated` (a `Bool` to indicate whether the constraint adjustment should be animated).
+2. Make sure your `UIViewController` conforms to `KeyboardAdjusting`, and define two properties.
+Set `keyboardAdjustmentAnimated` to `true` or `false`, depending on whether you want the constraint adjustment to be animated.

    ```swift
    class MyViewController: UIViewController, KeyboardAdjusting {